cysabi/cg-zhobii/README.md

-# `cg-party-wheel`
+# `cg-zhobii`
-> randomizer for party wheel
+> broadcast graphics for the unofficial gc cast

-A web-based wheel element that you can configure and spin!
+Some browser sources for the unofficial game changers broadcast!
 - Using a beta version of [bento](https://github.com/cysabi/bento)!

 ## usage
-Download `cg-party-wheel.zip` from the most recent release, unzip, and run!
+Download `cg-zhobii.zip` from the most recent release, unzip, and run!
 - Update the `config.yaml` file with your own modifier names, `desc`riptions, and `weight`s.

 ## local setup